 - these accounts don’t have to be full current accounts – they can just be easy access savings accounts, so you move the money back to your “real” account to spend it.

-Many people also set up a “Bills account” for the regular payments each month:
+Many people also like to set up a “Bills account” for the regular payments each month:

 - this has to be a current account so you can set up standing orders and direct debits;